 I wish now that my dad had written down the priceless details about his life instead of trusting us to remember the stories, the struggles and the joys.
 My mother’s immigrant stories would have been precious as well, showing me how differently women were regarded back then as well as the challenges they faced.
 Those tales could have offered both myself and my daughter a documented version of the experiences, the people and the places my parents came from.
 Their stories put on paper could have illustrated the differences of life then as opposed to now — some of it happily nostalgic and wistful and some of it bitter and better left forgotten, but told just the same.

 There are a host of reasons people write memoirs.
 What?
 You think your life is not worthy of a memoir just because you were never famous?
 Bunk.
 Every life is important and unique, worthy of a movie about the life and times of YOU.
 It matters not whether the entire world would read about it or it’s reserved for the eyes of a precious few.
-What makes us interesting is both our uniqueness as well as how alike we are are.
+What makes us interesting is both our uniqueness as well as how alike we are.

 Take heart.
 What you write doesn’t have to be a tedious chronological timeline of your life from the moment you were born.
-It can be written about just a few interesting years in your life, reflecting memories from an important trip you took, or painting a picture of what the world looked like to you where you grew up, or speaking of the injustices you suffered, or even talking about how someone remarkable touched your life.
+It can be written about just a few interesting years in your life, reflecting memories from an important trip you took, painting a picture of what the world looked like to you where you grew up, speaking of the injustices you suffered, or even talking about how someone remarkable touched your life.
 It’s important to write not just as a form of therapy for you, but for others who know and love/have loved you.
 People get a sense of themselves by reading about the lives of others.
 When you think about it, some of the world’s greatest books and movies sprung from the everyday things that touched the lives of their authors.
 To Kill a Mockingbird.
 Glass Castles.
 Angela’s Ashes.
 The Pianist.
 The Diary of Anne Frank.
 Authors of books like these felt the need to document their own times, but I doubt most of them knew what an impact their words would have on future generations.